jgwill/CreaS/README.md

 ## Resume of the Key points.
 ### Transparent Technology
+#### Along the creation of the peace of software that is going to assist us in creating the result we want, we want that process of making the apps+service to be transparent.
+What does that mean anyway?
+Simply that the momentum from start to completion should always cumulate, like when we create art.
+The more we have completed action steps, the more we get closer, the more ""propency"" toward movement there is (it is easier to move, it just flows...).
+To achieve such agilities in our creative process when making software, all our roles from architect, developer (or whatever you call yourself ;) ) have to have a creative orientation.
 ### Creative Orientation
 ### Guide its user toward creating results
 ### Guide its user toward observing reality in relationship to these results